A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms Due August 2013.

 I stopped writing to go and work at ICO Global Communications, and since then I've worked in web marketing and design, until I realised that it was the policy issues that interested me the most, and went back to university to study for my Masters degree.

-In the old days, I used to lug around several chunky portfolios of cuttings, or I used send photocopies of them in the post.
-Recently, I've discovered that some of my old articles have appeared in online archives.
+I used to lug around several chunky portfolios of cuttings, or I used send photocopies of them in the post, but I've discovered that some of my work has appeared in online archives.
 Here is a selection from my portfolio.

-I've also noted that the Daily Telegraph - for which I wrote on a regular basis from 1989 to 1995 - does not publish its archive pre-2000, so there's also a large chunk of my published work that cannot be viewed, so I've scanned in a few examples.
+I've also noted that the Daily Telegraph - for which I wrote on a regular basis from 1989 to 1995 - does not publish its archive pre-2000, and that means there's also a large chunk of my published work that cannot be viewed, so I've scanned in a few examples.

 JIPITEC - The Digital Economy Act in the dock